anoma/nspec/docs/tutorial/engines/template/index.md

 For each engine template,
 we have three different files
-and accordingly, we have three[^1] different template files, each of which comes with an example file, which can be opened side by side.
+and accordingly, we have three[^1] different template files;
+each template file comes with an example file, which can be opened side by side.

 1. [[Engine Overview Template]] | [[Ticker Engine Overview | Example]]
 2. [[Engine Environment Template]] | [[Ticker Engine Environment | Example]]
 3. [[Engine Dynamics Template]] | [[Ticker Engine Dynamics | Example]]

-Refer to the [[Writing Conventions]] to understand the organization of these files within the engine folder structure.
+Refer to the [[Conventions|conventions]] to understand the organisation of these files within the engine folder structure.

 ## Template Syntax